kmadjei/django_project_boutique_ado/README.md

     pip3 freeze --local > requirements.txt
     touch Procfile
     ```
     2. Make sure the Procfile created has a capital "P" in the title.
-Open the Procfile in a text editor and add this line of text on the first line ```web: python app.py```.
+Open the Procfile in a text editor and add this line of text on the first line ```web: gunicorn boutique_ado.wsgi:application```.
 Note: make sure there is not extra line after the first one.
 Not even an empty line.
     3. Repeat step 8 and 10 of the steps above.
 13. After creating an account on Heroku, an app name where the project is hosted will need to be created from the dash board.
 <img src="https://github.com/kmadjei/MilestoneProject-Python-and-DataCentricDevelopment/blob/master/static/images/herokudeploy/heroku-new.PNG?raw=true" alt="Deploy image">